-- Corn tortillas are better for entomatadas, flour tortillas in my opinion get too soggy.
+- Corn tortillas are better for this recipe, flour tortillas, in my opinion, get too soggy.

 - Use roasted leftovers chicken or even make them with leftover turkey from Thanksgiving!

-- If you want a smokey flavor in the sauce, roast the ingredients instead steaming them (tomatoes, onions and garlic).
+- If you want a smoky flavor in the sauce, roast the ingredients instead steaming them (tomatoes, onions and garlic).

 - Add spices to your liking.
 Oregano, thyme, epazote or cilantro are recommended but you can also add cumin, garlic, pepper and maybe a pinch of paprika.

-- If you like spicy, add some chili to the mix, it can be any kind of spicy peppers or even powdered chili!
+- If you like spicy, blend some chili peppers with the tomatoes, it can be any kind of spicy peppers or even powdered chili!

 - 20 corn tortillas

-- 1 medium chicken breast (boiled and shredded)
+- 1 large chicken breast (boiled and shredded)

 - 1 ½ cups Queso fresco (or Feta, crumbled)